wadewegner/wadewegner.github.com/_posts/2018-02-01-mobile-sdk-with-salesforce-dx.md

 Let's go ahead and log into the mobile app and see it in action!

-1. On the login screen, click "Use Costom Domain".
+1. On the login screen, click "Use Custom Domain".

     <img src="https://user-images.githubusercontent.com/746259/35710831-8a82348c-076e-11e8-9894-c6c2121cb92b.png" width="200" alt="image" style="border-style: solid;border-width:1px;border-color:#767676;">